wp-plugins/adaptive-images/readme.txt

 = Incompatibilities =

  1. Does not support WordPress Multisite (^μ or MU) yet.
- 2. Supports Nginx but it must be manually configured.
+ 2. Supports Nginx but it must be manually configured first.
- 3. Cannot work with installations where the /wp-content directory is not in its default position, which is inside the root directory of the WordPress installation.
+ 3. Cannot work with installations where the `/wp-content` directory is not in its default position, which is inside the root directory of the WordPress installation, along with `/wp-admin` and `/wp-includes`.

 == Frequently Asked Questions ==

 = What's the story? =

-First came the Adaptive images solution http://adaptive-images.com/ which is still there and works on its own.
+First came the Adaptive Images solution http://adaptive-images.com/ which is still there and works on its own.
 Then came the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions.
 But it is not in the WordPress plugin repository anymore and the Github version is not compatible with the latest WordPress versions.
 So we are updating and maintaining it.
 Many under the hood changes have taken place, but the overall functionality is the same.

+Since version 0.5.0 the plugin has been completely rewritten, in order to not rely on the Adaptive Images solution, which was released under a CC-BY license that is not compatible with the GPL.
+This problem has now been overcome and the part that used to rely on the Adaptive Images is brand new!

 = Is this plugin heavy? =